WiJaMa/wijama.github.io/_posts/2023-12-15-Li-Keqiang-Index-Introduction-and-EDA.md

 The measurement of democracy is, of course, a widely contested field.
 The two most famous indices dedicated to measuring democracy are the Economist Democracy Index and the V-Dem Democracy Indices.
 The latter are plural because V-Dem (or, the Varieties of Democracy Institute) developed multiple indices to measure different types of democracy: electoral, liberal, participatory, deliberative, and egalitarian.
 For simplicity, I chose to use the Economist Democracy Index.

 For control variables, I also included in my analysis the percentage of the economy made of services and the percentage of the population that was urban.
 I anticipated that these would have some effect on how, accurate the Li Keqiang index would be.

+All of the variables included were used in their total, rather than per capita form.
+This is because Li Keqiang seemed to have been interested in total economic output of his province rather than per capita output.
+While this means there are likely to be outliers (in the form of the US and China, by far the world's largest economy), it is a more accurate reflection of his index.

 Because the Economist Democracy Index only includes the years 2006, 2008, and 2010-2022, those were the only years included in the analysis.
 This is where the V-Dem indices would likely have been more useful; they evaluate countries as far back as the year 1900.
 The data on the other indicators only ran as far forward as 2020, so the years used were 2006-2020.